Raggedy Ann (musical): ESIPA productions

-Casting was held in a rehearsal studio at The Egg in Albany, New York over three days in October 1984.
+Casting was held in a rehearsal studio at The Egg in Albany, New York, over three days in October 1984.
 Landing the title role was Ivy Austin, who had pre-established ties with both Birch and Raposo.
-The part of the Camel went to Joel Aroeste, who was a teacher at ESIPA, Carolyn Marble (Baby Doll), Tom Pletto (Wolf), Jeanne Vigliante (Panda) were members of the ESIPA company, while Tricia Brooks (Marcella) was a local Albany resident.
+The part of the Camel went to Joel Aroeste, who was a teacher at ESIPA, Carolyn Marble (Baby Doll), Tom Pletto (Wolf), and Jeanne Vigliante (Panda) were members of the ESIPA company, while Tricia Brooks (Marcella) was a local Albany resident.
 The rest of the production team consisted of set designers Gerry Hariton and Vicki Baral, costume designer Carrie Robbins, lighting designer Richard Nelson, and musical director Ross Allen.
 Gibson's friend, Shakespearean actor Paul Haggard, was cast as General D.

 The play opened at ESIPA on December 7, 1984 under the title Raggedy Ann.
 The show played a week of previews and a week of performances, with many occurring in the morning with audiences composed entirely of busloads of New York area schoolchildren.

 Almost immediately controversy ensued when Ellen Allen, a mother from Albany, New York, took her children to see the show.
-Horrified by the dark subject matter, Allen first complained to producing director Snyder, and then took her complaints to the local news.
+Horrified by the dark subject matter, Allen first complained to producing director Snyder and then took her complaints to the local news.
 Following the broadcast, the Albany public school district abruptly canceled their reservations for the show.
 Despite the negative publicity, the reviews were decent, and the audiences were wildly enthusiastic.

 The show re-opened at ESIPA on October 25, 1985, under the title Rag Dolly, and played through November 1 as a dress rehearsal for the Russian production.
 David Schramm replaced Haggard as General D., Gibby Brand took over the role of Poppa, and two of the doctors were switched, but the rest of the principal cast was unchanged.